 Starting from the first days of education in MGIMO students of the MA programs choose a specialization (Block 2).
 In general they have three options: International Security, International Cooperation, and International Political Economy.
 The decision made by the students at the beginning of the MA program cannot be changed later.
 This block provides for variations in the education of 50 students.
 Students of the double degree Russian-French MA program and also the students of the Russian MA program can choose from all three options, but the students of the Russian-German double degree MA program have presently only one option - International Security.
-The reason for this is the schedule of the two programs (in Russia and in Germany) and also the short time which students spend at the host university.
-During the third semester, when the German students are in MGIMO, a number of courses of Block 2, which is sufficient for all requirements, are in Block 2 A (International Security) only.
+The reason for this is the schedule of the two programs (in Russia and in Germany) and also the short time which students are in MGIMO, a number of courses of Block 2, which is sufficient for all requirements, are in Block 2 A (International Security) only.